-The Forfeiture Action and the FBI's administrative forfeiture proceedings are largely complete, and pursuant to the MOU, the Receiver has begun listing and marketing the relevant properties for sale, arranging auctions, and seeking potential purchasers through appropriate and cost-effective means.
+The Forfeiture Action and the FBI's administrative forfeiture proceedings are complete, and pursuant to the MOU, the Receiver has begun listing and marketing the relevant properties for sale, arranging auctions, and seeking potential purchasers through appropriate and cost-effective means.

-On October 9, 2020, the Receiver transferred \$3,295,119.91 to the USMS pursuant to the MOU.
-Because this occurred after the end of the current reporting period, the transfer is not yet reflected in Exhibit A. These funds will be remitted to the Receiver in connection with the claims process and his distribution plan.
+On October 9, 2020, the Receiver transferred \$3,295,119.94 to the USMS pursuant to the MOU, which is reflected in Exhibit A at Line 12.
+These funds will be remitted to the Receiver in connection with the claims process and his distribution plan.
 The transfer and remission are intended to comply with certain forfeiture regulations and will not affect the total amount of money available for distribution to claimants.
-It is also anticipated that over \$2,000,000 that was recovered by British authorities will also be remitted to the Receiver for distribution after receipt by the Department of Justice.
+It is also anticipated that over

+\$2,000,000 recovered by British authorities will also be remitted to the Receiver for distribution after collection by the Department of Justice.